Pennsylvania LLC Registered Agent & Registered Office

-Using a Commercial Registered Office Provider (CROP) offers more privacy and is usually a more reliable setup for most people.
+Using a Commercial Registered Office Provider (CROP) offers more privacy (keeps your address off public records) and is a more reliable setup for most people.

 Reminder: Most states refer to a Commercial Registered Office Provider as a Commercial Registered Agent, but they are basically one and the same.

 A Commercial Registered Office Provider (CROP) is a company that specializes in receiving Service of Process on behalf of your Pennsylvania LLC.
 Companies charge anywhere from $100-$300 per year.

 Once hired, they will receive Service of Process on behalf of your Pennsylvania LLC and then forward it to you by mail at any address you’d like.
 Most will also scan and email your documents.

 If you need to hire a Commercial Registered Office Provider in Pennsylvania, we recommend Northwest Registered Agent ($125 per year).